 Your force will be incomplete without the participation of the top men and women.
-The level of executive buy-in also determines the project feasibility since they are important project motivators and sponsor.
+The level of executive buy-in also determines the project feasibility since they are important to project motivators and sponsor.

 Next, an ideal tree of a hybrid team should have four branches.
 One is the business representative who thoroughly understands the use case.
 The second branch is an experienced project manager who is able to oversee the whole project.

 Next is a data scientist who will is capable of unveiling data pattern secrets.
-Last but not least, it is a skillful developer that will help model and visualize data using various techniques.
+Last but not least, it is a skilful developer that will help model and visualize data using various techniques.
 When selecting technology for your Big Data application, we might come to many technical questions like: “What solution should we choose”, “Which database to use: SQL or NoSQL?”, “Should we put it to the cloud?”, “Which architecture to use: MPP or ETP?”, “Should we build one or utilizing prepackaged software?” and many more.
-In the case your company do not have enough resource, consider selecting an experienced companion in the market to see where are the hidden potentials is not a bad idea.
+In the case your company does not have enough resource, consider selecting an experienced companion in the market to see where are the hidden potentials is not a bad idea.

 - Phone: +84 24 3202 9222

 - Email: email@example.com